 Nature Needs More is the evolution of the Breaking The Brand project; this project was dedicated to designing and delivering demand reduction campaigns to the primary consumers of rhino horn in Viet Nam.
 It has also been very influential in the wider conservation sector in terms of educating the sector about how to design and target demand reduction and behaviour change campaigns.

 In 2017 we decided to incorporate the Breaking The Brand project into Nature Needs More, because we, as citizens who care about the natural world, felt we needed to be more active in protecting it.
 Lynn and Peter, who have been working on Breaking the Brand since 2013, feel strongly that the conservation sector relies too much on an over-generalisation of the ‘sustainable use’ model, as a result we decided to test a new approach.
 This approach explicitly incorporates the needs and desires of both the consumers of wildlife products and the communities in range countries.

 We start from the realisation that pragmatic work is desperately needed in tackling the desire and motivations to consume wildlife, it is this demand that triggers the creation of trafficking supply chains.
 These supply chains in turn prey on the poverty of the communities living next to key wildlife populations.
 It is for these reasons that we have chosen to use our skills in Nature Needs More to:

-- Build a demand reduction strategy based on understanding people’s desire for a luxury lifestyle that drives their consuming behaviour and how the ethical and sustainable fashion movement can be a catalyst for consumer behaviour change
+- Build a demand reduction strategy based on understanding people’s desire for a luxury lifestyle that drives their consuming behaviour and how the sustainable fashion movement can be a catalyst for consumer behaviour change

 - Disrupting the supply chains by testing a basic income model linked to conservation in the impoverished communities bordering wildlife sanctuaries in Southern Africa